-My friends have breathed life into the undergraduate experience we've all shared here, participating in reading, writing, laughing, singing, and dancing together; to that I am endlessly grateful.
+I have endless gratitude to my friends, who have breathed life into the undergraduate experience we've all shared here.
+Thank you for reading, writing, laughing, singing, and dancing together; I could not have gotten any academic work done without your closeness and kindness.

-Lisa Collins-thank you for always encouraging us to embark on academic projects that bring us closer to tenderness, and for supporting the vulnerable beginnings of our projects.
+I want to thank Lisa Collins for always encouraging us to embark on academic projects that bring us closer to tenderness, and for helping these bright beginnings flourish into what they are now.
 I am also grateful to my American Studies cohort, Melissa McAlley, and the rest of the amazing faculty who have provided unwavering support.

-Thank you Erin, for lifting me up every step of the way.
+I have deep gratitude for my advisor, Erin, who cheered and pushed me along every step of the way.
 Your persistent generosity, candor, kindness, and enthusiasm helped foster a project I was so scared to take on.
 Your meticulous guidance has strengthened my writing every step of the way.
 I feel so lucky to have worked alongside you.

-Thank you to Dana, my therapist, who has gracefully guided me through the terrain of my inner world.
-I am grateful for your patience and expertise.
+Thank you to Dana, my therapist, who has gracefully brought me through the terrain of my inner world.
+I am grateful for your patience, expertise, and wise, gentle guidance.